Lesson Four-How to manage Settings of your WordPress Blog-Part 1

 E-Mail me whenever

-f) Comment Blacklist: Through this option, you may input a few words which if found in any of the comments, will be marked as spam.
-Again, the point to be noted here is that this option works in ‘broad matching’ which means if you set the word ‘new’ as one of the blacklisted words, words like ‘news’, ‘newsletter’ etc. will also be blacklisted.
+f) Comment Blacklist: Through this option, you may input a few words which, if found in any of the comments, will be marked as spam.
+Again, the point to be noted here is that this option works in ‘broad matching’, which means if you set the word ‘new’ as one of the blacklisted words, words like ‘news’, ‘newsletter’ etc. will also be blacklisted.

-i) Avatar: Do you know what is Avatar?
+i) Avatar: Do you know what an avatar is?
 An Avatar is an image that appears with your name and is displayed whenever you comment on any of the blogs.
 This option lets you do settings for Avatar like (i) Whether you want to display the avatar of authors who comment on your blog post or not (ii) Whether you want/don’t want to show the information of authors on mouse-over of their respective Gravatar (iii) Set the maximum ratings for the avatar of authors who are commenting on your blog post & (iv) What kind of default Avatar icon you want to show for the authors who comment on you blog post.
 This default Avatar icon will appear only if they don’t have any Gravatar.

 j) Comment Form: This option lets you set the label for your comments box.